ezinelony/http-log-monitor/README.md

         3. Message Dispatcher Actor: prints out messages to the console and manages how many messages a client sees again when an alert is sent

-        4. The Section Actor: Is also a listener to log entry changes It utilizes a data structure that enables it to only store the necessary hits to be able to calculate last 2 hours/minutes/seconds
+        4. The Alert Actor: Is also a listener to log entry changes It utilizes a data structure that enables it to only store the necessary hits to be able to calculate last 2 hours/minutes/seconds
            It also send out alert message to the Message Dispatcher Actor